RUB-NDS/PRET/README.md

 ###### Flags and Arguments:

-`--safe` tries to check via IPP, HTTP and SNMP if the selected printing language (PS/PJL/PCL) is acutally supported by the device before connection via port 9100/tcp.
-On non-networked connections (USB, parallel cable), this test will logically fail.
+`--safe` tries to check via IPP, HTTP and SNMP if the selected printing language (PS/PJL/PCL) is actually supported by the device before connection via port 9100/tcp.
+On non-networked connections (USB, parallel cable), this test will fail.

-`--quit` tries not to determine printer model when connection and supresses chit-chat.
+`--quit` suppresses printer model determination, intro and other chit-chat.

-`--debug` shows the PS/PJL/PCL commands actually sent and the feedback received.
-Not that the output is reduced to the printing language itself, header data and other overhead is filtered.
-If you want to see this, use wireshark.
-You can also enable debugging with the `debug` command within a PRET session.
+`--debug` shows the PS/PJL/PCL commands actually sent to the device and the feedback received.
+Note that header data and other overhead is filtered.
+The see the whole traffic, use e.g. wireshark.
+You can switch debugging on/off within a PRET session using the `debug` command

-`--load file` reads and executes the PRET commands from a text file.
+`--load file` reads and executes PRET commands from a text file.
 This is usefull for automation.
-Files can also invoked later via the Alternatively, the `load` command can be invoked in a PRET session.
+Such command files can also invoked later via the `load` command directly within a PRET session.
 `--log file` writes a copy of the raw PS/PJL/PCL datastream send to to printer into a file.
-This can be useful to built a malicious print job, deployed to another printer, not directly reachable via port 9100/tcp.
+This can be useful to build a malicious print job, which should be deployed to another printer not directly reachable via port 9100/tcp.

 ### Generic Commands